Celebration (Madonna album): Critical reception

-Alan Woodhouse from NME was unfavorable in his review about the compilation, reckoning Madonna's career as two distinct phases, them being her "80s output" and her later career, or "phaze two", summarizing by saying that "Madonna clearly thinks this collection represents a celebration of her longevity [...] in reality all it does it expose her more recent failings", though Woodhouse also called it "unfair to say Madge hasn't touched magic since 1990" before naming "Hung Up" and "Ray of Light".
-Douglas Wolk, from Pitchfork, reviewed the album in the same light, also comparing her early work with the later days, stating that "'Hung Up' is really the only song from the post-GHV2 period that's lodged in the American pop consciousness", concluding with saying that "[Madonna] deserves a retrospective more interesting than this haphazard piece of contract-filling product", though being positive about the opening sequence, calling that "incredibly strong, a convincing argument for her genius."
+Alan Woodhouse from NME gave the compilation an unfavorable review, describing Madonna's career as having two distinct phases: her "80s output" and her later career, and her later career, or "phaze two".
+He summarized the album by saying that "Madonna clearly thinks this collection represents a celebration of her longevity [...] in reality all it does is expose her more recent failings", though Woodhouse also called it "unfair to say Madge hasn't touched magic since 1990" citing "Hung Up" and "Ray of Light" as exceptions.
+Douglas Wolk, from Pitchfork, reviewed the album similarly, also comparing her early work with her later material, stating that "'Hung Up' is really the only song from the post-GHV2 period that's lodged in the American pop consciousness", concluding that "[Madonna] deserves a retrospective more interesting than this haphazard piece of contract-filling product", while praising the opening sequence, calling that "incredibly strong, a convincing argument for her genius."